icons

 Documents required for Gift Deed registrations

-Without all the below-assigned documents you will be unable to get a gift deed
+Without all the documents below, you will be unable to get a gift deed

-After you’ve double-checked that your Gift Deed is completed, and witnessed you’ve paid the stamp duty and registration fees required by your state.
-You’ll also need a few extra documents, such as —
+After you've double-checked that your gift deed is completed, you've paid the stamp duty and registration fees required by your state.
+You'll also need a few extra documents, such as -

 • PAN Card